Binghamton-University-Table-Tennis/website/README.md

 - Google reCAPTCHA API Keys

 #### Heroku Scheduler
-Add the following daily job at 3:30 AM UTC:
+Create a daily job to update matches and practices (Note: Timezone for the scheduler is UTC):

     $ python worker.py